Key Decision Criteria for Your B2B Online Shop Based on Shopware

 Regular updates and maintenance

-High performance even at peak loads
+High performance even during peak loads

 Audit log for security checks